stvnsok/flock-python-1531/src/assumptions.md

     *   The profile pics stored in the static folder will never be deleted but will be overwitten, as the naming convention allows only have one pic per user.

+## Related to standup.py
+    *   The standup functions can be used by authorised users that is not part of the channel.
+    *   Assuming standup/send will replace any message_send during active standup

 ## Related to message.py and messages
     *   For message/edit an empty string is a string that has no white space at all, therefore will have a length of zero without performing any stripping